 Getting started with Slack

 Fill in your profile.
 A complete profile gives everyone a better chance of knowing who you are.
-For the

 - For people with GSA emails, the